-ZORK is a story of adventure, danger and low cunning.
-In it you will explore some of the most amazing territory ever seen by mortals.
-No computer should be without one.
-Saving and restoring: It will probably take you many days to complete ZORK I. Using the SAVE feature, you can continue at a later time without having to start over from the beginning, just as you can place a bookmark in a book you are reading.
-SAVE puts a "snapshot" of your place in the story onto another diskette.
+Saving and restoring: It will probably take you many days to complete ZORK III.
+Using the SAVE feature, you can continue at a later time without having to start over from the beginning, just as you can place a bookmark in a book you are reading.
+SAVE puts a "snapshot" of your place in the story onto another disk.
 If you are a cautious adventurer, you may want to save your place before (or after) trying something dangerous or tricky.
 That way, you can go back to that position later, even if you have gotten lost or "killed" since then.